PH 2201, Intermediate Mechanics I

 Grading guidelines

 I will use the following scheme for grading.
 You'll notice a big emphasis on effective communication, an aspect of your education that corporations examine during the hiring process.
+You will not be graded on your answer, you will be graded on your solution.

 Points For each problem (out of five possible points):